neu-vi/SportsSloMo/README.md

 If you have any questions, please send an email to [[Jiaben Chen](https://jiabenchen.github.io)] - jic088@ucsd.edu

 ## License
 The source codes and datasets can be freely used for research and education only.
 Any commercial use should get formal permission first.
+For such requests, please reach out to [Prof. Huaizu Jiang](emailto:h.jiang@northeastern.edu).